NokoAR/Facility-Reservation-System/README.md

 password VARCHAR(32) NOT NULL
 )

-Just like 12, Press run, No error should show up
+Just like before, Press run, No error should show up

 Remove the code, type in: